chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

 working
  on the implementation of a new feature for a family of microservices (based on Java +and Spring boot) that make up the the backend of the user personal area on the websites and on the mobile apps of [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group").
- In one of this microservices we found some legacy code without tests, and unluckily in this parts we needed to add some new implementations to reach our goal.
-In this moment Emanuele shown to me the Golden master testing technique.
+ In one of these microservices we found some legacy code without tests, and unluckily in these parts we needed to add some new implementations to reach our goal.
+In this moment Emanuele shown me the Golden master testing technique.
  Soooo what is golden master testing?
 As always (and maybe you can expect it because you are a huge fan of my blog and you read all my previous posts :laughing:) Wikipedia gives us all the answer we need: